Understanding the Singapore-UAE Business Corridor

 What happens if my EntrePass application is rejected?

-Rejection isn't the end—it's feedback for strengthening your application.
-First, request detailed rejection reasons from MOM (your right under administrative procedures).
-Common issues include insufficient innovation demonstration, unclear business model, or inadequate financial projections.
-You can reapply after addressing concerns, typically waiting 3-6 months to demonstrate business progress.
-Alternative approaches include: (1) applying for Employment Pass through your company if you meet salary requirements, (2) securing investor backing or government grants to strengthen reapplication, (3) partnering with established Singapore entity to gain track record, or (4) exploring Tech.Pass if you're in technology sector.
+If your application is rejected, you will receive a letter from MOM explaining the reasons.
+These issues can often be addressed, and you can appeal the rejection by providing additional information to strengthen your case.
+You can appeal the decision within 3 months, providing additional information to support your business viability.
+Prepare documents to support your appeal that address the reason in your rejection notice.
+Most appeals will be reviewed within 8 weeks, though some cases may take longer.
+Common rejection reasons include insufficient innovation demonstration, unclear business model, or inadequate financial projections.
+Alternative approaches include applying for Employment Pass through your company if you meet salary requirements, securing investor backing or government grants to strengthen reapplication, partnering with an established Singapore entity to gain track record, or exploring Tech.Pass if you're in technology sector.
 Approximately 30% of initially rejected applicants succeed on second attempt with proper modifications.

 How long can I stay in Singapore on a business visit pass from UAE, and what activities are permitted?